Aleks-corp/node-replit/README.md

 ## node-replit

-### Use replit to test coding Front and Back on iPad and Iphone.
+### Use replit to test coding Front and Back on iPad and iPhone.